KubaPro010/rds95/readme.md

 RDS95 is the only RDS2 encoder to have a independent tunneling feature, where you can pick the group sequence from the RDS2 stream in order to speed up the transmission of RT or LPS (in my tests, this helps a lot)

+RDS95 is the only (as far as i can tell) encoder to transmit the 9-bit AF codes

 ## Commands

 ### PS